emilv/ArduinoSort/README.md

 ### Custom comparison function

 You can build your own comparison function.
+This is useful if you need to sort `struct`s  or multidimensional arrays.
 The function should take as arguments two of your elements and return `true` if the first argument is considered larger than the second.
 Return `false` if the second argument is larger than the first, or if they are equal.

 Your comparison function takes two elements. **Example**: